Royal Applause: Assessment

 In the official International Classification of two-year-olds for 1995, Royal Applause was given a rating of 124, two pounds below the champion Alhaarth and four pounds clear of the next best.

 At the 1997 Cartier Racing Awards, Royal Applause was named European Champion Sprinter.
 The International Classification rated him the equal-best European sprinter of the year, sharing a 121 rating with Compton Place and the Diadem Stakes winner Elnadim.

 Timeform rated Royal Applause at 123 as a two-year-old, 109 as a three-year-old, and 124 as a four-year-old.

 Stud career

 Royal Applause proved himself as a sire of sires and stood at the Royal Studs at Sandringham, Norfolk.
 He sired the winners of well over seven hundred races, including seventeen at Group race level, and, not surprisingly given his racing career, proved especially effective as a sire of sprinters.
 His best winners include Lovelace (Supreme Stakes), Ticker Tape (American Oaks), Acclamation (GB) (Diadem Stakes) and Battle Of Hastings (Colonial Turf Cup).

+He is the dam sire of Giga Kick, the Australian Champion Sprinter in 2022/23.

-Pensioned from stud duties in 2017.
-He died at Sandringham House on 24 December 2022 at age 29.
+Pensioned from stud duties in 2017, he died at Sandringham House on 24 December 2022 at age 29.